Frequently Asked Questions

 What happens to my application if I am missing an Attachment?

-Incomplete applications will not be sent to the selections committee.
-We are not responsible for misdirected emails that did not arrive.
+Your application will be marked incomplete and it will not be sent to the selections committee.
+We are not responsible for misdirected emails that do not arrive.
 It is your responsibility to check your application in advance of the deadline to ensure it is complete and all required documents are included.
-Be sure to double check that all of your references are submitted and that your submitted references are the ones you are using on your application.
+You can view each attachment after it has been uploaded to your application and we highly recommend doing so to assure it uploaded properly and is the intended document.
+Be sure to double check that all of your references are submitted and that your submitted references are active on your application.
+This example shows how to know which references are active on your application.

 Which FAFSA page should I send with my scholarship application?